giantswarm/docs/src/content/advanced/deletion-prevention/index.md

 ---

-In Kubernetes environments it can be quite easy to accidentally delete an important object with `kubectl delete`.
+In Kubernetes environments, it can be quite easy to accidentally delete an important object with `kubectl delete`.
 To mitigate such risks, Giant Swarm introduces a mechanism: the `giantswarm.io/prevent-deletion` label.
 When applied, this label, in conjunction with our Kyverno policy, acts as a safeguard against accidental deletions.